MickDuprez/go-window/README.md

 # go-window
+NOTE: This repo is being developed on a Windows OS, as I get time I will confirm/update differences I find with other OS's

 ### Creating an empty gui window in go for rendering 2D/3D graphics

 The goal is to create a bare bones window for any operating system (OS) with basic event handlers